 Original Medicare can be considered very bare-bones, with different coverage options depending on your needs.
 Medicare Advantage should be thought of as a selection that allows you to bundle different care options.

 While looking at your insurance options, it’s possible you’ve seen the terms “Medicare Part A,” “B,” “C,” or “D” before.
 This lettering system is your guide to knowing if a plan is part of Original Medicare or Medicare Advantage.
 It refers to Part A and Part B, which are hospital insurance and medical insurance respectively.
 Medicare Advantage plans also have opportunities for vision, hearing, dental, and other health-related costs not covered by Parts A, B, or D.

 Medicare Advantage is not to be confused with Medicare Supplemental Insurance.
-That’s various plans you can purchase via a private firm that are intended to fill in some of the cracks that Medicare can leave.
+That represents various plans you can purchase via a private firm that are intended to fill in for some of the cracks that Medicare can leave.

 Your age matters most when it comes to access to Medicare.
 Adults under 65 are not covered, except in the case where they have a qualifying, documented disability.
 However, it can get confusing, as some states have Medicaid programs for seniors.

 While this is probably the easiest way to remember the difference between the two systems, it’s not guaranteed to be a component.
 Eligibility for Medicaid enrollment is typically determined by income, but this can be very different across state lines.
 For instance, Alabama has Medicaid options in place for some children, pregnant women, disabled, and elderly people.
 However, their programs do not provide coverage on the basis of income alone.